What Are THCA Diamonds?

 Tips for Consistent Results

-- Temperature precision is critical.
-90 degrees for diamonds, 115 degrees for wax purge.
+• Temperature precision is critical.
+100-120 degrees Fahrenheit for diamonds (40-50C), 115 degrees for wax purge.
 Small deviations change your product texture and timeline.
 Calibrate your oven.

-- Understand your purge.
+• Understand your purge.
 Residual solvents in the final product are a safety and compliance issue.
 A proper 3-day vacuum purge at the correct temperature and vacuum depth is non-negotiable for any product going to market.
-Review our lab safety fundamentals if you are unsure about your purge protocol.
+Review our residual solvent purging SOP for detailed purge parameters by solvent type.

 If you want to dial in your crystallization parameters with lab-tested SOPs and troubleshooting frameworks, we cover the full process in our training program at extractiontraining.com.